Sustainable Development Goal 5: Monitoring progress

 An annual report is prepared by the Secretary-General of the United Nations evaluating the progress towards the Sustainable Development Goals.
 This is a high-level progress reports for all the SDGs.

 Challenges

 Impact of COVID-19 pandemic

-The COVID-19 pandemic in 2020 also poses a challenge in achieving gender equality.
-The impact of COVID-19 on women have been significant for example due to compounded economic impacts, increased unpaid care work (for example during school closures), an increase in domestic violence and other factors.
+The COVID-19 pandemic in 2020 also posed a challenge in achieving gender equality.
+The impact of COVID-19 on women has been significant.
+Some examples include compounded economic impacts, increased unpaid care work (such as during school closures), an increase in domestic violence and other factors.